A Brief Look at the Features of WebRTC

 Keep in mind that there are many layers beneath getUserMedia, RTCPeerConnection, and RTCDataChannel.
 These three APIs only ask developers to input a handful of options to create a connection between users.
 What happens in the background involves interfacing with web browsers, connecting to servers, handling codecs, and managing the flow of data between peers.
 Developers don’t have to manually do any of the heavy lifting.

 What’s most impressive is the disparity between the underlying complexity of WebRTC’s back-end and the user interface in applications like our Web Phone.
-If you’re in the market for a new phone system and want to see what our Web Phone can offer, take it for a spin in a 14-Day Free Trial.
+If you’re in the market for a new phone system and want to see what our Web Phone can offer, let our Sales Team lead you through a Personal Tour of our phone system.